kurtespinosa/kurtespinosa.github.io/_pages/about.md

     <img src="{{ site.baseurl }}/assets/img/profile.jpg">
 </figure>
 {:/}
  All the time we use terms (i.e. words or phrases) to illustrate concepts and communicate our ideas.
 How can we teach the computers to learn the meaning of these terms?
 Are there algorithms to learn the different terms of the same concept across domains?
-I propose that the representation process can be done at the lexical, syntactic, and semantic levels.
-For example, non-standard English and out-of-vocabulary words in social media will be normalised (e.g., “idk”, “dunno” will be converted to “I do not know”).
-On the other hand, there are different ways of describing a concept depending on the context.
-For example, someone who is alcoholic may be described differently: in social media as “boozer”, in clinical records as simply “alcoholic”, scientific literature as “suffering alcoholic dependency”.

- I would like to investigate different techniques, combining both levels of representation in order to achieve high accuracy in various domains.
-In this way, textual data from various resources, e.g., scientific literature, clinical records, social media, can be seamlessly integrated to facilitate knowledge discovery.
+These are some of the questions I would like to answer in my research.
+Understanding this will have an impact in natural language understanding, summarisation, question-answering, etc.

 Here is my [CV]().